Angela Lansbury: Enduring appeal of Murder, She Wrote star was no mystery

 For many fans, their first introduction to Lansbury came from her long association with Disney movies.
 Her magical starring role in 1971 musical fantasy Bedknobs and Broomsticks saw her mesmerise audiences of all ages as apprentice witch Eglantine Price.
 Two decades later, her immediately recognisable voice brought to life the charming Mrs Potts in 1991’s animated version of Beauty and the Beast.
 Even well into her Nineties, she still retained the ability to steal scenes, as she demonstrated when she appeared in a cameo to sing the closing number of 2018’s Mary Poppins Returns.
 Her Disney roles, alongside performances in films for children such as 1997’s Anastasia and 2005’s Nanny McPhee, made her a familiar presence for generations of viewers.

-Off screen, Lansbury’s life was just as eventful.
+Off-screen, Lansbury’s life was just as eventful.
 Her first marriage, to the actor Richard Cromwell in 1945, ended in divorce after a year when she learnt he was gay.
 In 1949, she married another actor, Peter Shaw, and they were together for 54 years until his death in 2003.
 They raised their two children, Anthony and Deirdre, in Malibu during the Sixties and saw first-hand the darkness embedded in the city’s emerging counterculture.
 For a time, Deirdre fell in with associates of cult leader Charles Manson, while Lansbury also dealt with the distress of seeing Anthony fall into a coma induced by a heroin overdose.
 He recovered and went on to be an acclaimed director whose credits include 68 episodes of Murder, She Wrote.

 Lansbury spent 12 years from 1984 to 1996 starring in the much-loved crime series.
 It’s little wonder that Jessica Fletcher became her signature role, not just because of the show’s longevity but because the chatty, charming and curious character chimed so recognisably with Lansbury’s own persona.
 The success of Murder, She Wrote pushed Lansbury to a new level of worldwide fame at the age of 59.
 “It’s a lovely thing to have that recognition in countries all over the world,” she once said.
 “Although it was really as simple as A-B-C for an actress who’s assayed so many extraordinary roles in her career.”
 In a nod to her famous character, Lansbury’s final screen appearance is set to be a cameo in Knives Out whodunnit sequel Glass Onion this November.
 Even now, after eight decades playing everyone from youthful naifs to doting dowagers, Angela Lansbury still has secrets left to reveal.